 - A very interesting example of concentrated value investing during very bad times is John Maynard Keynes investment management of the Chest Fund, King’s College, Cambridge, during the great depression, 1927-1945.
 Beating the market considerably, he made 9% per year with a Sharpe ratio of 0,4.

-The realistic average of the market with timing and strategy tweaks
+The realistic average of the market including timing and strategies

-- The classic portfolio mix of 60/40 stocks and bonds historically had 8,5% annual returns and a Sharpe ratio of 0,4-0,5.
+- The classic portfolio mix of 60/40 stocks and bonds historically had an annual return of 8,5% and a Sharpe ratio of 0,4-0,5.

-- Different buy and hold Global Asset Allocations including smart beta factors had 9,5% to 12% annual returns and historical Sharpe ratios around 0,8.
+- Different buy and hold Global Asset Allocation methodologies including smart beta factors had 9,5% to 12% annual return and historical Sharpe ratios around 0,8.
 The return dispersion of different allocations over long time frames has been astonishingly small.

-- Global Asset Allocations including market timing (moving average trend following) boosts Sharpe ratios to 1-1,1
+- Global Asset Allocation including market timing (moving average trend following) boosts Sharpe ratios to 1-1,1 by reducing drawdowns.

-- Trend following Managed Futures have achieved long term Sharpe ratios between 0,6 and 1 and are able to target specific volatility levels very well.
+- Trend-following Managed Futures strategies have achieved long-term Sharpe ratios between 0,6 and 1 and are able to target specific volatility levels very well.

-- Volatility selling historical Sharpe ratios vary more widely because strategies differ.
+- Historical Sharpe ratios for Volatility Selling vary more widely because strategies differ considerably.
 Examples are PUT index 0,7; S&P systematic strangle portfolio 1,53 or Vix strategies 0,85 – 1,3 (biased towards overestimation because of negative skew).

-- A reality check back with the actual historical returns of professional money managers shows that a Sharpe ratio of 1 has been a long term ceiling for virtually all of them.
+- A reality check back with the actual historical return of professional money managers shows that a Sharpe ratio of 1 has been a long term ceiling for virtually all of them.

-If the future rhymes with the past, judging from these outside sources, combining different strategies could land a portfolio´s Sharpe ratio at 0,7 – 1 at a maximum.
-That is the long term goal for my portfolio.
+If the future rhymes with the past, judging from these outside sources, combining different strategies could land a portfolio´s long-term Sharpe ratio at 0,7 – 1 at a maximum.
+That is the goal I set for my portfolio.

-Adding up the historical returns of different strategies, I use and accounting for correlation benefits, I actually arrive at a 1-1,5 Sharpe ratio.
+Adding up the historical returns of the different strategies I use and accounting for correlation benefits, I actually arrive at a 1-1,5 Sharpe ratio.
 There seems to be a reduction in portfolio performance, when moving from theory to practice.
 Maybe in general, Sharpe ratios in backtests are better than Sharpe ratios measured on actual returns, because we are seeing the effect of costs, fees and taxes?
-I will definitely keep a close eye on the distribution of real returns my portfolio generates and adjust my strategies accordingly.
+In practice mistakes in execution or simply ignoring well established rules cause a strong drag on returns.
+I will definitely keep a close eye on the distribution of actual returns that my portfolio generates in real time and adjust my strategies accordingly.

-An intriguing opposing position is that, during a shareholders meeting in 1999, Warren Buffett lamented that he could generate 50% returns if only he had less money to invest.
-Maybe a smaller portfolio can more easily generate relatively high returns?
+An intriguing opposing position is that, during a shareholders meeting in 1999, Warren Buffett lamented that he could generate 50% average annual returns, if only he had less money to invest.
+Maybe with a smaller portfolio we can more easily generate relatively high returns?

 Averaging statistics from a wide range of studies, historically a fully invested diversified portfolio (mixing the strategies above) would have returned between 11% to 15% annually with a standard deviation between 8% and 12% depending on weighting and exact rules.
 The Sharpe ratio historically had a fairly stable value around 1, as higher returns coincide with higher volatility.
 The maximum drawdown since 1973 was approximately -20% to -25%.
 The reality check above leads me to pull these estimates down a bit and anticipate higher volatility and drawdowns.

-As option selling strategies allow the use of no-cost leverage, I look at optimizing these benchmark values to my personal goals and risk tolerance.
+As option selling strategies and futures allow the efficient use of low-cost leverage for individual investors in a margin account, I look at optimizing the benchmark exposure for my personal goals and risk tolerance.
 This is a very personal process and it would not be a good idea to simply copy it.

-To me the portfolio statistics feel very benign, I have seen a -25% to -30% drawdown in my portfolio many times and I wouldn’t mind it to be a little bit higher, provided I can get improved overall returns.
-To someone else that may feel quite different – it is easy to simply invest a fraction of the available capital in such a portfolio to target a fraction of the risk and average returns.
+To me the portfolio statistics feel very benign, I have seen a -25% to -30% drawdown in my portfolio many times and I wouldn’t mind it to be higher, provided this leads to better overall returns.
+To someone else that may feel quite different – it is easy to simply invest a fraction of the available capital in such a portfolio to target a fraction of the risk and average return.